Finding Dominating Induced Matchings in $(S_{2,2,3})$-Free Graphs in Polynomial Time: Definitions and basic properties

-{\sc Assumption 4.} By Observation \ref{obs:G2forcededges}, assume that the input graph is $G_2$-free: One can apply the Edge Reduction to the corresponding three forced edges of any induced $G_2$ (which can be done in polynomial time).
+{\sc Assumption 4.} By Observation \ref{obs:G2forcededge}, assume that the input graph is $G_2$-free: One can apply the Edge Reduction to the corresponding forced edge of any induced $G_2$ (which can be done in polynomial time).

 Let $G_3$ denote the graph with $V(G_3)=\{x_1,\ldots,x_5,y,x^*\}$ such that $x_1,\ldots,x_5$ induce a $C_5$, $x_1,x_2,x_3,y$ induce a $C_4$, $x_4,x_5,x^*$ induce a triangle, and there are no other edges in $G_3$.